mit-submit/submit-users-guide/source/running.rst

       Requirements = (OSGVO_OS_STRING == "RHEL 7")

-though you can also use the singularity images that they distribute through CVMFS.
+You can also use the singularity images that they distribute through CVMFS.
 These are managed `here <https://github.com/opensciencegrid/cvmfs-singularity-sync>`_, and can be found under the following CVMFS path, which is mounted also on subMIT, and the MIT T2 and T3,

 .. code-block:: sh